 * The “marching awareness through the body” technique that the retreats feature as the only truly valid method of meditation is actually just one of many useful mindfulness meditation techniques, and, although it is popular in both religious and secular mindfulness contexts, it is not one I feel inspired to practice or teach that much.

 * Many insight meditation retreats offer teachers available for questions and practice reports, which can be especially helpful for beginners and for people on retreat while in emotional turmoil.
 Goenka retreats have junior teachers available for in-person personal support and questions late at the end of each night’s final sitting, a time when most retreatants are more than ready for sleep, and there is usually a line formed of others wanting to ask a question.
 So, access to these teachers may be less than optimal for some.

 * The expectation at the CVC is that one will just sit in meditation most of the day, without any of the walking meditation that most other meditation centers also schedule in.
 I usually try to take sloowwwww walks from my cushion to the bathroom and back, but they also have a volunteer monitor who hustles you back to the hall if you dawdle too much.
 So, usually, for me at least, I have always had super-creaky, inflamed knees by the end of the ten days of sitting cross-legged (I have old knee injuries).

-But, all told, the CVC is a great place to go for a retreat, especially if cost is an issue, and especially if you are looking for something structured, powerful, sincere, and clear.
-If you are willing to challenge yourself, I imagine you will be richly rewarded by experiences of insight, focus, and liberation.
+That list may make it sound like I have more hesitancy about these retreats than I do.
+In general, I feel that, when one is ready, meditation retreats are one of the mentally healthiest things a person can do, and I recommend the CVC as a great place to go for a retreat.
+The CVC is especially appropriate for a person if cost is an issue, or it they are looking for something structured, industrial-strength powerful, sincere, and clear.
+If you are willing to challenge yourself and sit a retreat there, I imagine you will be richly rewarded by experiences of insight, focus, and liberation.